GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 On the other two, only two (respectively three) random sources are enabled simultaneously in every sample.
 @fig:ssl:multi_source:experiments:doa_min_dist_hist depicts the distribution of #delta-t depending on this number of active sources.
 Naturally, when only two sources are present concurrently, high values of #delta-t remain likely.
-Yet, increasing the number of sources tends to decrease their likelihood and the minimum #acr("DoA") gap more often reaches lower values.
+Yet, increasing the number of sources tends to decrease their likelihood, and the minimum #acr("DoA") gap more often reaches lower values.
 Hence, the correlation between the number of sources and the difficulty of the #acr("SSL") task highlighted in @sec:ssl:multi_source:experiments:performance_eval might be caused by two underlying reasons.
 On the one hand, the model is expected to extract each speaker's location from the mixture of speech signals that constitute its input.
-An increase in the number of inherently hardens this task.
+An increase in the number of sources inherently hardens this task.
-On the other hand, low #delta-t samples also get more frequent, which could participate to hinder proper localization by itself.
+On the other hand, low #delta-t samples also get more frequent, which could contribute to hindering proper localization by itself.

 To empirically study the impact of #delta-t on the #acr("SSL") performance, the model trained on a regular dataset has been evaluated on specific test cases.
 Each test dataset ensures that it respects a lower bound #tau-doa such that $#delta-t >= #tau-doa$ for all samples.